How Do You Clean a Dirty Beer Bottle? Proven Techniques

 Step1: Choose an Ideal Beer Bottle

 Choosing the ideal beer bottle involves sourcing from reliable suppliers or recycling used ones.
 Look for bottles with thick amber glass to protect beer from UV light and preserve flavor.
-Ensure they have pry-off caps for easy resealing.
+Make sure they have pry-off caps for easy resealing.
 Local homebrew stores or online suppliers often provide suitable options, promoting sustainability in your brewing endeavors.

 However, you should not be limited to thick amber glass since other options exist.
 The following bottles will still do the work but you must be careful when using them to avoid beer contamination or exposure to UV lights: